Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping

-{\Alph{subsection}} {S\arabic{equation}} Here, we provide further information on the two main paradigms for the measurement reduction, namely grouping schemes and shadow methods in \cref{appendix:grouping,appendix:shadows}, respectively.
-Afterwards, we give proofs to our main results: our energy estimation tail bound in \cref{appendix:proof_B_valued_Bernstein} and the hardness result in \cref{appendix:hardness}.
+In this \supplement, we provide further details on the two main paradigms for the measurement reduction, namely grouping schemes and shadow methods in the first two sections, respectively.
+Afterwards, we prove our main results: first, the energy estimation tail bound in the third section, and afterwards, a rigorous criterion for when a Hamiltonian truncation is justified in the fourth one.
+Secondly, we follow up with the respective proof of the hardness result.
+We conclude with further numerical results to supplement the numerical benchmark within the respective result’s subsection.

-\subsection{Grouping methods}
+\section{Grouping methods}